 Each articling student is assigned one principal (a partner) and one mentor (an associate) whose job it is to help you integrate into the firm and assist with your workflow and file management.
 In order to provide you with as much insight into the firm as possible, your principal and mentor will practice in different areas (one in business law and one in advocacy).

-Through our own Bennett Jones Academy, we offer a series of in-house seminars and programs to supplement your articles and your summer experience (read our Bennett Jones Academy 2020 Alberta Student Seminar Program).
+Through our own Bennett Jones Academy, we offer a series of in-house seminars and programs to supplement your articles and your summer experience (read our Bennett Jones Academy guide).
 Your ongoing professional development is a priority.
 This begins with an in-depth orientation and continues with regular programs designed to build your practice management skills and provide you with introductions to specific practice areas.
 We also encourage our students to attend BJA sessions designed for associates.

 Our students are encouraged to take part in social events at the firm.
 Our events focus on our commitment to the community and building lasting relationships amongst the students.
-Past events have included BBQs, associate and practice group dinners, office retreats and family ski weekend in the Rocky Mountains.
+Past events have included BBQs, associate and practice group dinners, office retreats, and a family ski weekend in the Rocky Mountains.